-Generally entering a medical school is not an easy task as some rigorous requirements are involved; this is fair considering the fact that the medical field deals with people’s life.
-Therefore only the best should be found there.
+Generally, entering a medical school is not an easy task as some rigorous requirements are involved; this is fair because the medical field deals with saving lives, hence only qualified individuals should be in the medical field.

 We have also included the general exam success tips just to make sure that we don’t leave any stone unturned in this article.